Nayland: History

 But Wiston had not disappeared.
 In 1896 Dr Jane Walker bought two farms (both technically in Nayland) and founded the East Anglian Sanatorium.
 This opened in 1901 for private patients and soon a lower block for free patients was added.
 A children's block was also built.
 The writer George Gissing found himself as a patient here for a couple of months in 1901 and the Canadian artist Emily Carr was a patient for over a year in 1903–1904.
 The Sanatorium continued to treat TB until that disease was conquered in the 1950s, when it closed.
 The lower block was sold off for housing and the upper block became a hospital for the mentally handicapped.
 While they functioned, the Sanatorium and the hospital were the centre of Wiston, as they provided most of the local employment.
 In 1991 the hospital itself closed under 'Care in the Community'.
 The original 'arts and crafts' Sanatorium, designed by Smith and Brewer, became a listed building and was converted into eight houses, while the rest was knocked down and replaced by another eight houses.
-Wiston still has seven working farms, six being old Wiston farms and one an old Nayland holding, while the other small farms and smallholdings have been absorbed into the bigger ones, leaving it is still predominantly agricultural.
+Wiston still has seven working farms, six being old Wiston farms and one an old Nayland holding, while the other small farms and smallholdings have been absorbed into the bigger ones, leaving it still predominantly agricultural.
 The mechanisation of farming has, however, cut the need for workers dramatically, so that most of the residents of Wiston now work either at home or elsewhere.

 Nayland today

 The parish of Nayland-with-Wissington is in the district of Babergh and the parliamentary constituency of South Suffolk.
 It has a population of 938 and is situated in the Dedham Vale, an area of Outstanding Natural Beauty on the River Stour, the boundary between Suffolk and Essex.
 It was bypassed in 1969 by the A134 road which links Colchester, six miles south of Nayland, to Sudbury, 9 mile to its north.

 There are 15th-century buildings in the village, Alston Court being one of these (see image) which also contains a 13th-century section.

-The village church of St James contains a famous painting, Christ Blessing the Bread and Wine, by John Constable.
+The parish church of St James is a Grade I listed building.
+It contains a famous painting, Christ Blessing the Bread and Wine (1809), by John Constable.

 Littlegarth School has been located at Horkesley Park, Nayland, since 1994.

+There is also a small airfield with grass runways suitable for landing small planes.
+The runways, number of takeoffs and landings, and plane types are limited, however, by planning restrictions.